Wellmee/Blog/ethereum-vs-stellar.md

 Winner: *Stellar*

 ## Adoption
-With our innitial offering, we want to reach as many backers as possible.
+With our initial offering, we want to reach as many backers as possible.
 If the backer already has some funds on the network, they are more likely to buy Wellmee tokens.

 At the time of writing, Ethereum market cap is roughly seven times higher than Stellar ([$28B](https://coinmarketcap.com/currencies/ethereum/) vs. [$4B](https://coinmarketcap.com/currencies/stellar/)).
 While Ethereum is much bigger, Stellar isn't really small either, and has [some successful ICOs](https://www.coindesk.com/why-a-39-million-ico-chose-stellar-over-ethereum/) in its portfolio.